 The connection between books and language development

-Many times, we don’t realize how much those books help to enrich our language.
+Many times, what some don’t realize is how much those books help to enrich our language.
 From the time that children are looking at board books and adults are able to describe what the children are looking at, to the age when they can sit and listen to a story being read, children are learning aspects of language development through books.
 Books are tools for children to pair words with pictures, build vocabulary, build attention, and build memories.

 Ideas for using books